krldmi/MPPP/doc/source/quickstart.rst

     [INFO: 2009-10-30 10:31:53 : pp.satellite] Projecting channel IR108 (10.800000um)...
     [INFO: 2009-10-30 10:31:55 : pp.satellite] Projecting channel IR16 (1.640000um)...

-Now we have projected data in the `local_data` variable and we can operate as before to generate and play with RGB composites.
+Now we have projected data onto the "eurol" area in the `local_data` variable and we can operate as before to generate and play with RGB composites.

 PGEs